 What is the purpose of this privacy notice and to whom does it apply?

 This notice applies to all those who are not job applicants, employees, workers, contractors or Tribunal Members.
-In particular it applies to Applicants, Respondents, Legal Representatives and third parties involved in litigation administered by, or otherwise involving, SDT.
+In particular it applies to Applicants, Respondents, Legal Representatives and third parties involved in, or members of the press or public attending, litigation administered by, or otherwise involving, SDT.
 We may update this notice at any time and without notifying you before we do so.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are processing personal data about you, so that you are aware of how and why we are using such information.